tallendev/cuda-hmm-test/README.md

 1. make

 2. run hmm_supported.
 If hmm_supported is successful, then your device is support,the nvidia-uvm module is loaded, and hmm is enabled.
+Otherwise check error code printed against common/nvstatuscodes.h (assuming these do not change between version of uvm)

 3. run hmmtest
 if hmm test is unsuccesful it will print a generic error message.
 To find out the specific error message, you have to check